+This post is in Stage 3 — First draft article.
 This post is part of a serie that visually analyses images that pop up in pop.culture.
 The serie is inspired by (amongst others) Roland Barthes' work 'Mythologies' and 'The Rhetorics of the Image', Stuart Hall's 'Representation, Cultural Representation and Signifying Practices', 'Ways of Seeing' by John Berger, The Society of the Spectacle (via Guy Debord, The Situationists and Greil Marcus' 'Lipstick traces') and hiphop as a culture in which the remix is an innate attitude.
 To remix is 'to combine or edit existing materials to produce something new' (Everything is a Remix, 2015).
 I will use the remix as a tool for finding references and histories, understanding visual languages and deconstructing visual strategies and ideologies.
 Or in short; How 'the way it looks' relates to 'what it means'.
-This post is in progress and under construction.

 McDonalds’ Wrap of the Day.

 In the autumn of 2017, I visited London for a few days.
 At my last minutes in the city while transferring to the train back to Rotterdam, at King’s Cross Station my attention was grabbed by this advertisement of Mc Donalds’ Garlic Mayo Chicken Wrap of the Day.
 Intriged by the overt reference, I quickly took a photo.
 At home I took time to unravel this poster in this situation.
 What is being remixed here?
 Which language and from which strategy?

 Take a close look at the colors, the ‘ransom-note-copy-paste-style’ of the typography, the use of composition (random).
 The advertisement undoubtedly samples the original artwork of the classic punk album ‘Never mind the Bollocks, here’s is the Sex Pistols’ designed by Jamie Reid.
 And this ‘original’ is a remix in itself.